 Income Statement Comparison

-The following table presents a comparison of the income statements for Advanced Micro Devices, Inc. (AMD) and Arm Holdings plc for their most recent fiscal years, highlighting key financial metrics.
+The table below compares the income statements of Advanced Micro Devices, Inc. (AMD) and Arm Holdings plc for the most recent fiscal year, providing key financial metrics that are essential for evaluating their performance.

 MetricAMDARM